Do you want to know how to treat menopausal anxiety and depression?

 #1: Consider BHRT

 Your Hypothalamus controls your moods by directing amino acids into your brain.
-Amino acids are the precursors to neurotransmitters – the biochemical messengers that communicate joy, hope, anger, fear, in fact all your emotions.
+Amino acids are the precursors to neurotransmitters.
+The biochemical messengers communicate joy, hope, anger, and fear.
+Consequently, all of your emotions.
 Your hormones affect which neurotransmitters your hypothalamus makes.

-Think of depression and anxiety on a scale from one to ten with couch potato sleepy unmotivated sad depressive on one side and a hyperactive, irritable, nervous, insomniac, anxious person on the other.
-Both ends of the mood spectrum are directed by serotonin and dopamine.
+Think of depression and menopausal anxiety on a scale from one to ten.
+With couch potato, sleepy, unmotivated, sad, and depressive on one side.
+And a hyperactive, irritable, nervous, insomniac, anxious person on the other.
+Both ends of the mood spectrum are managed by serotonin and dopamine.

 Progesterone is the calm hormone.
 Progesterone affects GABA production in the brain.
 GABA calms your hyperactive, overly stimulated brain.
 Bioidentical progesterone can help with anxiety.

 Testosterone is the motivating hormone.
 Testosterone stimulates dopamine production and its conversion to norepinephrine which is brain adrenaline.

 Bioidentical hormone replacement therapy or BHRT is a safe alternative to synthetic hormone replacement.
 However, I always recommend avoiding oral hormones to prevent blood clots.
 BHRT can be delivered transdermally (through the skin) or sublingually (under the tongue).

 Certain herbs have Hormonal effects.
 They may help quell menopausal anxiety and depression.

 Firstly, Black cohosh is estrogenic.
 Meaning it creates an estrogen-like effect in the body and brain.

 Secondly, Chasteberry is progestational.
 Meaning it creates a progesterone-like effect in the body and the brain.